The following professionals lent their expertise to this article:

 FAQs About Fast-Track LPN Programs Online

-Now that you know more about accelerated programs, you’re probably bursting with questions.
-Below are some answers to the most pressing student questions, helping you to jump into a fast-track LPN program.
+After learning about these accelerated programs, you’re probably bursting to know more.
+Below are some answers to other students’ top questions that will help you jump into a fast-track LPN program.

-Can I become an LPN in 6 months?
+Can I become an LPN in six months?

 What is the shortest LPN program?